Roll-off dumpster rental sizes are measured in cubic yards, indicating the volume of debris they can hold.

 If you attempt to save a few bucks by trying to squeeze your debris into a dumpster that's too small, you'll end up paying substantially.

 The best-case scenario is you're left with the excess debris and have to figure out how to get rid of it later.

 The worst-case scenario is you have to pay for two dumpsters to remove all the debris, instantly doubling your intended budget.

-Avoid all of this by sizing up in a dumpster if you're even remotely unsure if your debris will fit.
+Avoid all of this by sizing up your dumpster rental if you're even remotely unsure if your debris will fit.

-On average, sizing up costs less than $100, which saves you money in the longrun.
+On average, sizing up costs less than $100 and can easily save you money in the long run.

-When considering the space you need, keep in mind that dumpsters typically have either one 8 ft wide door or two 4 ft wide doors that swing open on the back (or two 4-foot doors).
+When considering the space you need, keep in mind that dumpsters typically have either one 8 ft wide door or two 4 ft wide doors that swing open on the back.

 A dumpster service cannot legally haul your debris on the road if the container is filled too high, for safety's sake.